Alan-Cha/autoX-article/README.md

 Furthermore, you can add additional tasks that ship out-of-the-box with Iter8, in order to enrich the experiments.
 For example, you can add a `slack` task so that your experiment results will be posted on Slack.
 That way, you can automatically have the lastest performance statistics after every update.
 Here is the [documentation](https://iter8.tools/0.13/user-guide/tasks/slack/) for the `slack` task as well as a [tutorial](https://iter8.tools/0.13/tutorials/integrations/slack/) for using the Slack task.

 You can also automate experiments that are not from Iter8.
-For example, a Litmus Chaos chaos experiment is available on Iter8 hub (link here), which can also be configured with AutoX.
+For example, a [Litmus Chaos chaos experiment](https://github.com/iter8-tools/hub/tree/8e40c740a33afba4afd5623588128da49b7f08f1/charts/litmuschaos) is available on Iter8 hub, which can also be configured with AutoX.

 Lastly, recall that you can provide multiple groups and experiment specs so AutoX can launch and manage a whole suite of experiments for multiple Kubernetes applications and namespaces.

 ### Takeaways

-AutoX is a powerful new feature of Iter8 that lets you automatically launch performance experiments on your Kubernetes applications as soon as you update them.
+AutoX is a powerful new feature of Iter8 that lets you automatically launch performance experiments on your Kubernetes applications as soon as you release a new version.
 Configuring AutoX is straightforward, and just requires specifying a trigger Kubernetes resource object and the experiments you want to associated with this trigger object.
 After trying out the tutorial, consider trying it out on your own Kubernetes apps.
 Please see the [Iter8 documentation](https://iter8.tools) for more information about AutoX, experiments, tasks, and much more!
 You can engage with the Iter8 community on [Slack](https://join.slack.com/t/iter8-tools/shared_invite/zt-awl2se8i-L0pZCpuHntpPejxzLicbmw) and [GitHub](https://github.com/iter8-tools/iter8).